Technigo/project-music-releases-vite/instructions.md

   - *Teyana Taylor & Kehlani*
   - *Y2K, bbno$ & Enrique Iglesias*
 - Lower the opacity of the play button icons and then when you hover over the play button, it should have full opacity

+### Advanced stretch goals
+- We've provided another API response which includes a list of popular playlists.
+Use this, along with some new components to render a list of playlists in a sidebar.
+- Sort the albums from the singles and create two different sections on your site
+- Incorporate more information from the API response to make your site richer